 Natural toothache remedies

-Antibacterial - bactericidal - disinfectant herbs and plants for pain relief
+Antibacterial-disinfectant herbs and plants for relieving oral pain

 Beyond (warm) salt water: other simple, natural herbal toothache medicines or home remedies such as tea tree oil, ginger, garlic, onion, oil of oregano, lavender oil, mint oil, camomile, and cloves.
-As with any page containing "herbal advice", the reader is reminded of Healing Teeth Naturally's introductory General advice and considerations re using herbal and similar nature-derived remedies to heal, treat or improve one's gums and teeth.
+As with any page containing "herbal advice", the reader is reminded of Healing Teeth Naturally's introductory General advice and considerations re using herbal remedies to heal, treat or improve one's gums and teeth.

 One can hardly think of a more inexpensive way to soothe and heal a raging tooth than salty water (which also seems to work well on tooth abscesses) — the only exception I can think of are the (ten or more minutes) mouth rinses with one's one urine as recommended by Dr. Thakkar and others (see Urine therapy for the healing of teeth and gums).